wubba438/Open_Science_B1/README.md

 # Open Science project 2024-02-02
 This is an Open Sceince project about Wikipedia.
+If you want to use available scrapped data, download the folder "back_up" from our shared google drive https://drive.google.com/drive/folders/0AHoFsmLXOb3AUk9PVA, following every step in the Installation section except the first step "Clone the repository".
+Else, If you want to use our codes to scrap the data yourself, please take all the following steps.

 ## Requirements